hashier/MacFolket/README.md

 ## Thanks to

 Philipp Brauner who build an English <-> German dictionary which I have used now for a couple of years.
 His plugin gave me the idea to build an English <-> Swedish one.
-You can find his English <-> German one dictionary [here](http://lipflip.org/articles/dictcc-dictionary-plugin).
+You can find his English <-> German one [here](http://lipflip.org/articles/dictcc-dictionary-plugin).